photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 - use `localhost` on your host if the port has been exposed as described below
 - use your private host IP from inside your home network (see network settings)

-If this doesn't help, check the [Docker Logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *wrong permissions*, *no route to host*, *connection failed*, and *killed*:

-- [ ] Make sure that the database *storage* folder is readable and writable
-- [ ] If the MariaDB service has been killed or otherwise automatically terminated, this can point to a [memory problem](docker.md#adding-swap) (add swap and/or memory; remove or increase usage limits)
-- [ ] In case the logs also show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (add storage) or a disk usage limit is configured (remove or increase it)
-- [ ] Log messages that contain "no route to host" may also indicate a general network configuration problem (follow our [examples](https://dl.photoprism.app/docker/))

 To connect to MariaDB from your host or home network, you need to expose port `3306` in your `docker-compose.yml` and [restart the service for changes to take effect](../docker-compose.md#step-2-start-the-server):